UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-encryption-decryption.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Link from '@docusaurus/Link';
-import IdentityGenerateResponse from '/docs/snippets/_example-identity-generate-response.mdx';

 # Encrypting Requests and Decrypting Responses

 :::note
-If you're a publisher and are implementing UID2 on the client side, encryption and decryption is managed automatically by your implementation, such as Prebid.js (see [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md)) or the JavaScript SDK (see [Client-Side Integration Guide for JavaScript](../guides/integration-javascript-client-side.md)).
+If you're a publisher and are implementing UID2 on the client side, encryption and decryption is managed automatically by your implementation, such as Prebid.js (see [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md)) or the JavaScript SDK (see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md)).
 :::

 For almost all UID2 [endpoints](../endpoints/summary-endpoints.md), requests sent to the endpoint must be [encrypted](#encrypting-requests) and responses from the endpoint must be [decrypted](#decrypting-responses).

 The only exception is that requests to the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint do not need to be encrypted.